Mtavya420/mzikiVibe/README.md

 Getting Started
 To get started with mziki Vibes, you will need to have Node.js and npm installed on your computer.
 Once you have those installed, follow these steps:

-Clone this repository: git clone https://github.com/mtavya420/mzikiVibes.git Change into the project directory: cd mziki-vibes Install the dependencies: npm install
+Clone this repository: git clone https://github.com/Mtavya420/mzikiVibe.git Change into the project directory: cd mzikiVibe Install the dependencies: npm install
 Start the app: npm start
 Once the app is running, you can access it in your browser at http://localhost:3000.